oomie/CLfinal/README.md

   text("Plant Menu", 25 * unit, 192 * unit);
 ```

- We created a global variable called unit and used it to make the canvas responsive for all screen sizes through ```windowWidth``` and ```windowHeight```.
+ We created a global variable called ```unit``` and used it to make the canvas responsive for all screen sizes through ```windowWidth``` and ```windowHeight```.
 At the beginning of our code, we also initialized two arrays, plants and flowers that we used throughout our code to create the interactions.
 We used the preload function to upload all of the images, font, and sounds.
 Since our flower images are sprites and have three growing stages we loaded each image of the sprite seperatly but gave them the same file name but different numbers from 0-8.
 We stored each flower color with its three stages in a separate array and named the array according to the flower color.
 Each array began with the same image which is a stem.
 We then pushed all flower arrays into a single array, called flowers[].
-So technically we had mutiple arrays in one single array.
+So technically, we had mutiple arrays stored in one single array.

 ```
- //there are 9 images of flowers where fist image is common stem Red = []; //storing each image as seprate array Red.push(loadImage(`assets/flower${0}.png`));
+ //there are 9 images of flowers where first image is the same sprout:
+  Red = []; //storing each image as seprate array Red.push(loadImage(`assets/flower${0}.png`));
   Red.push(loadImage(`assets/flower${1}.png`));